Surprise Proposal in Portugal: Step-by-Step Guide

 - Take a breath and enjoy the moment for 30 seconds.

-- Small movement helps: a slow walk, a hug, a quick laugh.
+- Small movement helps: a slow walk, a hug, a quiet laugh.

 Where to celebrate